E-commerce in the United Kingdom

 If you have to pay UK VAT on your sales, register your business in the UK for VAT with the British Tax Authorities (Her Majesty's Revenue & Customs).
 You can complete the online in 2 steps.
 In the first step you open a ‘Government Gateway Account’.
 When you have this number, the VAT registration starts automatically.
 After your registration, you will file a VAT return in the UK every three months (quarterly).

 You may also charge and pay UK VAT on all turnover.
-In any case, this is more customer-friendly because your buyer won't pay import VAT.
+This is more customer-friendly because your buyer won't pay import VAT.
 And it is easier for your webshop's payment system.
 Your customers pay the UK VAT when they pay for the order in your webshop.
 You then pay the VAT via your UK VAT return.

 Consider whether a VAT registration or appointing a tax representative in the UK is sensible.
 Discuss with your accountant or financial advisor what the best solution is for your situation.